 - Trans-generational effects of parental environment on offspring immunity

 With regard to evolutionary genetics, my lab is interested in how genetic conflicts are both created and/or resolved by uniparentally inherited genetic elements; specifically mitochondria and Y-chromosomes.
 Some current evolutionary genetics projects include:

 - The potential for Y-chromosomes to dramatically reduce evolutionary rates

 - The role of Y-chromosomes in male reproductive and immune systems trade-offs.

-RESEARCH APPROACH: My research program has become an amalgamation of methods, drawing theory and technique from several different disciplines within evolutionary biology.
+RESEARCH APPROACH: Our research program has become an amalgamation of methods, drawing theory and technique from several different disciplines within evolutionary biology.
 For instance, to understand general evolutionary constraints within metapopulations or within whole organisms, we draw on population and quantitative genetic techniques, respectively.
 To understand complex interactions between the environment and organism physiology, we employ a life histories approach.
 To understand the constraints on immune system evolution, we use sub-organismal genetic analysis and transcriptomics.

 Although our research objectives are generalizable to all animals, we have come to rely heavily on several insect systems, including the ground cricket Allonemobius socius, the fruit fly Drosophila melanogaster, the Asian Citrus psyllid Diaphorina citri, and the yellow fever mosquito, Aedes aegypti.
 These systems offer ease of laboratory manipulation while also providing the opportunity for field-based projects.